Chapter 6 Data Visualization with ggplot2

 scale_fill_gradient(low = "lightblue", high = "red")

-1. Overplotting can also occur when the data is discrete on one or both axes.
+1. Overplotting with discrete variables.
+Overplotting can also occur when one or both variables take only a few discrete values.

-In the following example, we use the dataset ChickWeight, where Time is a discrete variable.
+In the dataset ChickWeight, the variable Time is discrete.

 head(ChickWeight)